Reverse payout

 the saga’s state:

-RESERVED— the reserve is held but not yet handed to the provider.
-Reversal moves the saga toFAILEDand posts the undo.SUBMITTED, aged pastconfig.maxPayoutAgeMs— the provider is presumed never to have paid, so reversal is allowed.
-This mirrors the worker's own timeout cutoff.
-The age is measured fromupdatedAt, set when the payout enteredSUBMITTED.SUBMITTED, still within the window — refused withINVALID_TRANSITION.
-The disbursement is in the provider's hands and may still settle externally; returning the reserve now risks a double-pay.SETTLED— refused withINVALID_TRANSITION.
+RESERVED: the reserve is held but not yet handed to the provider.
+Reversal moves the saga toFAILEDand posts the undo.SUBMITTED, aged pastconfig.maxPayoutAgeMs: the provider is presumed never to have paid, so reversal is allowed.
+This mirrors the worker’s own timeout cutoff.
+The age is measured fromupdatedAt, set when the payout enteredSUBMITTED.SUBMITTED, still within the window: refused withSAGA.INVALID_TRANSITION.
+The disbursement is in the provider’s hands and may still settle externally; returning the reserve now risks a double-pay.
+One exception: an operation carryingproviderReported— set only by the payout-failed webhook mapper, never by hand — waives this refusal, because the rail itself has reported it will not settle the payout.SETTLED: refused withSAGA.INVALID_TRANSITION.
 Real USD already left trust; there is no reserve to return.- Any other state (

-REQUESTED, or an already-FAILEDsaga) — returned asduplicatewith no posting.
+REQUESTED, or an already-FAILEDsaga): returned asduplicatewith no posting.
 There is nothing left in reserve to give back.

 The state change uses the same guarded advance the worker uses.
 It moves the saga to FAILED only